ivoalmeida/asm/README.md

 ### `yarn env:prod`

-Sets the environment to produciton
+Sets the environment to production

 ### `yarn check-types`